pillar-markup/Microdown/README.md

  ```

 ## Implementation
-I follow the design mentioned in [https://github.github.com/gfm](https://github.github.com/gfm), in particular the parsing strategy in appendix A.
+The parser follows the design mentioned in [https://github.github.com/gfm](https://github.github.com/gfm), in particular the parsing strategy in appendix A.

 In short, the strategy is that at any point in time, we might have a number of children of the root which are ""open"".
 The deepest in open in the tree is called ""current"".
 All the parents of current are open.